 Common Dental Emergencies:

 Just like medical emergencies, dental emergencies occur unexpectedly and require immediate care.
 They can happen from a variety of issues, whether an infection, a broken tooth, or the loss of a filling.
 When these emergencies happen, they can cause great pain, and inhibit eating and drinking comfortably.
 Timing is vital when it comes to many dental emergencies, to keep a tooth from dying, to stop pain, and keep the gums from bleeding.
 If you think that you are experiencing a dental emergency, it is important to get in touch with us so we can help diagnose your emergency and give you treatment quickly.
+Our emergency dental clinic in Vancouver can help you be pain free in no time and help treat your tooth immediately if an incident may occur.

 Dental emergencies are common because teeth are put through a lot of abuse each day.
 Some of the most common dental injuries include a knocked out tooth as a result of an impact to the jaw, lost fillings or crowns, broken or cracked teeth, bleeding from the gums, or irritation from braces.
+Our experienced staff in our dental emergency clinic are well-equipped to help you deal with any of these problems.

 A knocked out tooth occurs when the entire tooth, including the root, is dislodged from the jaw.
 If you have the tooth, it’s important to replace it within an hour to ensure the highest likelihood of re-implanting.
 Handle gently from the crown, place back into the socket and get to an emergency dental provider stat.